Skip to Content

 These sustainable swaps are easy to implement and will reduce your household waste a ton for a healthier, eco friendly home!

-It can be pretty daunting to know where to start, so I’ve rounded up 20 easy zero waste swaps!
-These zero waste swaps for common products will make your life easier as well as reduce waste.
-Easy eco friendly swaps replace common household products in painless ways so you can live waste free without sacrificing your favorite products.
+It can be pretty daunting to know where to start, so I’ve rounded up 20 easy zero waste swaps to help you take your first step!
+These simple eco friendly swaps replace common household products in painless ways so you can live waste free without sacrificing your favorite products.
 You may even already have these easy sustainable swaps lying around without realizing it.

 zero waste swaps

-If you’re just starting out trying to live a more eco-friendly lifestyle, then be sure to check out the beginner’s tab or take the Zero Waste Challenge.
-Zero waste swaps are a simple way to get started whenever someone is trying a new lifestyle out, and a minimalist, eco friendly lifestyle is no different!
+If you’re just starting out trying to live a more eco friendly lifestyle, then be sure to check out the beginner’s tab or take the Zero Waste Challenge.
+These resources are a simple way to get started whenever someone is trying a new lifestyle out — and a minimalist, eco friendly lifestyle is no different!

 easy eco friendly swaps for the kitchen